innerhorizon/agilepress/README.txt

 * Fixed some issues with sprint board display.

 = 1.514.2 =
-* For public users, Font Awesome icons (across bottom of notes) now only show when an action is available.
+* For public users, Font Awesome icons (across bottom of notes) now only show when an action is available;
 * File uploads and deletions now work from modal windows (on notes).

 = 1.505.0 =
-* Add new item button fixed so that it does not show for guests on public board.
+* Add new item button fixed so that it does not show for guests on public board;
 * Fixed minor issue with a variable that is undefined in some cases.

 = 1.497.3 =
-* AgilePress now works with Multisite installations of WordPress.
+* AgilePress now works with Multisite installations of WordPress;
-* Deactivation no longer clears options or deletes custom tables; this is done in the uninstaller.
+* Deactivation no longer clears options or deletes custom tables; this is done in the uninstaller;
 * Changed display priority of AP metaboxes and changed the name and description for excerpt boxes.

 = 1.361.4 =
-* Fixed issue where new tasks made from front-end were not showing on proper sprint board.
+* Fixed issue where new tasks made from front-end were not showing on proper sprint board;
-* Put back the sprint-overlay designation for tasks in column three of the backlog.
+* Put back the sprint-overlay designation for tasks in column three of the backlog;
-* Column descriptions are now customizable.
+* Column descriptions are now customizable;
-* FA icons now show pointer on hover; note itself show grab hand.
+* FA icons now show pointer on hover; note itself show grab hand;
 * Updated CSS for modals for better display on different themes plus a few more small fixes.

 = 1.295.9 =